Shopping your way to happy – why do we keep buying more stuff?

 Oh, and just so you know – I still love shopping.
 I get super excited about a good bargain; love the thrift stores and consignment shops!
 But I don’t have a frequent urge to upgrade or get something new all the time.
 I am so grateful that I have a lot of other things that fill me up.

-I hope that this has given you some things to think about and that you have found that internal feeling of enough-ness, and if not, I hope that you may be a little bit inspired to take some steps towards finding what can fill you up.
+If you feel like you just keep buying more stuff all the time, I hope that this has given you some things to think about.
+And I really hope that you have found that internal feeling of enough-ness, but if not, I hope that you may be a little bit inspired to take some steps towards finding what can fill you up.
 Or maybe you just needed a little reminder to notice the joy in the precious moments that you are spending with your loved ones this season!

 Have a comment, question, or idea?
 Post below or send me an email anytime.